CuriousCI/software-engineering/software-engineering.typ

 A Markov chain $M$ can be written as a *transition matrix*, like the one in
 @rainy-sunny-transition-matrix.
-Later in the guide it will be shown that implementing transition matrices , thus Markov chains, is really simple with the `<random>` library in `C++`.
+Later in the guide it will be shown that implementing transition matrices, thus Markov chains, is really simple with the `<random>` library in `C++`.

-=== Markov decision process <mdp>
+=== Markov decision processes <mdp>

 A Markov decision process (MDP), despite sharing the name, is *different* from a Markov chain, because it interacts with an *external environment*.